-Call center leaders use quality management evaluation forms to review and document the work of call center agents, such as how they handle calls.
-Used optimally, these forms embody a contact center’s most important objectives, are the gold standard against which agent behaviors are measured and deliver much-needed data used for reporting purposes.
+Call center leaders use key performance indicators (KPIs) on quality management evaluation forms to review and document the work of call center agents including how they handle calls.
+When used to their full potential, these forms embody a contact center’s most important objectives.
+These include the ability to track KPIs, maintain the gold standard of measuring agent behaviors deliver vital data that’s used for reporting purposes.

-Key performance indicators (KPIs) are the specific behaviors documented in the evaluation form.
-Used to reward agents for positive performance, promote a new initiative and monitor behavior against compliance requirements, KPIs come in two common types: core KPIs and custom KPIs.
+Key performance indicators (KPIs) are the specific behaviors documented in the evaluation form which can be used to reward agents for positive performance, promote new initiatives and track behaviors against compliance requirements.
+KPIs come in two common types: core KPIs and custom KPIs.

 Call centers use core KPIs to measure agents’ adherence to certain universal expectations that exist across the entire business, such as: